'A symbol of Marseille': Vélodrome football stadium becomes vast vaccination centre

-Category: World Hits: 3One of the largest Covid-19 vaccination centres in France opened Monday at the Vélodrome stadium, home of football club Olympique de Marseille, where up to 2,000 people a day may soon be able to receive jabs against the virus.
+Category: World Hits: 5One of the largest Covid-19 vaccination centres in France opened Monday at the Vélodrome stadium, home of football club Olympique de Marseille, where up to 2,000 people a day may soon be able to receive jabs against the virus.
 It is hoped the stadium's symbolic importance will encourage more locals to get vaccinated in a country where vaccine hesitancy is notoriously high.

 Read more https://www.france24.com/en/video/20210317-a-symbol-of-marseille-v%C3%A9lodrome-football-stadium-becomes-vast-vaccination-centre